-Further details will be provided on the symposium web page as they become available.
+Details will be provided on this website as they become available.

 The focus of the symposium is on fundamental, practical and educational issues facing our profession.
 Topics of interest include, but are not limited to:

 This symposium encompasses all aspects of rock mechanics, rock engineering, and geomechanics.
 The

 emphasis will be on similarities of interests among practitioners in all fields.
 We invite scientific and engineering papers in:

 THE SYMPOSIUM ENCOMPASSES ALL ASPECTS OF ROCK MECHANICS, ROCK ENGINEERING, AND GEOMECHANICS.

 Sarah Wilson, McMillen Jacobs Associates (Co-chair)

 Derek Elsworth, Pennsylvania State University